Pipeline schema

 Nextflow can take input parameters in a JSON or YAML file when running a pipeline using the -params-file option.
 This command validates such a file against the pipeline schema.

-Usage is nf-core schema validate <pipeline> <parameter file>. eg with the pipeline downloaded above, you can run:
+Usage is nf-core pipelines schema validate <pipeline> <parameter file>. eg with the pipeline downloaded above, you can run:

-nf-core schema validate nf-core-rnaseq/3_8 nf-params.json
+nf-core pipelines schema validate nf-core-rnaseq/3_8 nf-params.json

 The pipeline option can be a directory containing a pipeline, a path to a schema file or the name of an nf-core pipeline (which will be downloaded using nextflow pull).